SphericalSilver/Diabetes-mellitus-Predictive-Modelling/README.md

 - Trends could be observed between medications taken, and how long the illness took to subside.

 ### Long-term Vision
--	The long term vision of this goal would be to have a system in place where a user could look back on their last 10 years of health history, and view summary information like what was their highest peak fever in a certain year, what was the longest period of time in those 10 years that they went without having any illness (which might indicate to them that they were living a healthier lifestyle in that time), what period of time they had the most number of illnesses in, the kind of medications they took most frequently, etc.
+The long term vision of this goal would be to have a system in place where a user could look back on their last 10 years of health history, and view summary information like what was their highest peak fever in a certain year, what was the longest period of time in those 10 years that they went without having any illness (which might indicate to them that they were living a healthier lifestyle in that time), what period of time they had the most number of illnesses in, the kind of medications they took most frequently, etc.

+The following benefits would also be likely:
 - For medical professionals, this data could also improve invaluable in understanding patient profiles that make them more susceptible to various illnesses later in life.
 - With enough data collected, Data Scientists could use this information to implement predictive algorithms like Neural Networks to predict the occurrence and the course of an illness ahead of time.